Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 While Caldwell’s memoir “The Push” isn’t exactly a training manual, it’s packed with details from an exceptional life of rock climbing.
 For the aspirational climber, this book offers vivid images of run-out big walls, and plenty of motivation to hit the hangboard.

 If you’re a beginner-level climber, purchase a board with plenty of larger hold sizes and shapes, including large jugs.
-Be sure that, in addition to these large holds, other hold options will be usable when your finger strength and hangboarding ability develop further.
+Be sure that other hold options will be usable when your finger strength and hangboarding ability develop further.

 Advanced climbers should look for a board that offers demanding hold shapes and types.
-Specifically, if you are training for a certain route or boulder that has a lot of a certain type of hold, make sure your new board includes similar holds.
+If you’re training for a certain route or boulder that has a lot of a certain type of hold, make sure your new board includes similar holds.

 Should Beginners Hangboard?